Expensify/slate/source/includes/_reconciliationTemplates.md

 Templates for reconciliation do not follow the same format as [templates for the report exporter](./export_report_template.html).
 The syntax rules are the same, as they both are based on [Freemarker](http://freemarker.org/docs/).
 However the data that you can access and how you access it are very different.

+For more information beyond this documentation, please reach out to our [Customer Community](https://community.expensify.com/).
+Enjoy!

 ## Basic format

 > Basic reconciliation template skeleton